Unsupervised Deep Video Denoising: Background and Related Work

-Noise2Noise is an unsupervised image-denoising technique where a CNN is trained on pairs of noisy images corresponding to the same clean image~\cite{n2n}.
-Frame2Frame~\cite{f2f} exploits this approach to fine-tune a pretrained image-denoising CNN with noisy data.
-The idea is to register contiguous frames using an estimate of the optical flow (obtained from TV-L1~\cite{tvl1}), and treat them as noisy realizations of the same clean image, taking into account an estimate of occlusions between frames.
-This scheme is extended to have a trainable flow estimation module in \cite{Yu_2020_CVPR_Workshops} and to use multiple noisy frames as input in \cite{mf2f}.
-Ref.~\cite{F2F_extension} proposes an alternative approach to produce aligned noisy frames, and improves occlusion estimation using optical-flow consistency.
+\textbf{Unsupervised denoising.} Noise2Noise~(N2N) is an unsupervised image-denoising technique where a CNN is trained on pairs of noisy images corresponding to the same clean image~\cite{n2n}.
+Frame2Frame~(F2F)~\cite{f2f} exploits this approach to fine-tune a pretrained image-denoising CNN with noisy data.
+The idea is to register contiguous frames using the optical flow (obtained from TV-L1~\cite{tvl1}), and treat them as noisy realizations of the same clean image.
+This scheme is extended to have a trainable flow estimation module in \cite{Yu_2020_CVPR_Workshops}, additional optical-flow consistency in \cite{F2F_extension} and to use multiple noisy frames as input in Multi-Frame2Frame~(MF2F) \cite{mf2f}.

-Using the Noise2Noise framework to perform unsupervised video denoising requires warping adjoining frames, so that they correspond (as much as possible) to the same underlying image.
-This in turn requires explicit motion compensation, and accurate occlusion estimation.
-In addition, the assumption that contiguous frames can be successfully registered may not hold, particularly if the motion speeds in the video are large relative to the frame rate.
-In order to bypass these issues, we develop a blind-spot network that makes it possible to train denoising CNNs by fitting the noisy data.
-The CNN is trained to estimate each noisy pixel value using the surrounding neighborhood, but without taking into account the noisy value itself in order to avoid the identity solution.
-This ``blind spot'' can be explicitly enforced through the architecture design~\cite{blindspotnet}, or by masking~\cite{noise2self,n2v}.
-The output of the network is then combined with the noisy pixel values via weighted averaging to produce the final denoised estimate.
-Several variations of this approach have been shown to provide effective denoising of both natural images and real-world noisy images from fluorescence microscopy~\cite{pn2v, fpn2v, poissongaussian}.
+Using the N2N framework to perform unsupervised video denoising requires warping adjoining frames, which in turn requires explicit motion compensation, and accurate occlusion estimation.
+In addition, the assumption that contiguous frames can be registered may not hold, particularly if the motion speeds in the video are large relative to the frame rate or local intensity changes are not due to translation.
+In order to bypass these issues, we develop a blind-spot network that trains denoising CNNs by fitting the noisy data directly.
+The CNN is trained to estimate each noisy pixel value using the surrounding spatio-temporal neighborhood, but without taking into account the noisy pixel itself in order to avoid the trivial identity solution.
+This ``blind spot'' can be enforced through architecture design~\cite{blindspotnet}, or by masking~\cite{noise2self,n2v}.
+For still images, several variations of this approach have been shown to provide effective denoising for natural images and noisy images from fluorescence microscopy~\cite{pn2v, fpn2v, poissongaussian}.